 Remember: the key is to perform the exercises at a high-intensity.

-When performing these anaerobic exercises, the energy demands for a high level of intensity exceed the amount of oxygen available to fuel the movements.
-This leads to a buildup of lactic acid in the muscle tissue, a marker of fatigue.
+When performing these anaerobic exercises, the energy demand for a high level of intensity exceeds the amount of oxygen available to fuel the movements.
+This leads to a buildup of lactic acid in the muscle tissue, which is a marker of fatigue.

 There are numerous formulas to determine a target heart rate for anaerobic exercise based on age and fitness level, with the crude benchmark being that you should NOT be able to talk or hold any form of conversation during the activity.

 Aerobic exercises tend to be of lower intensity and, therefore, tend to last longer.
 While this is good for fat loss and weight management, the human body is good at adapting.
 Soon, you will find yourself needing to perform the same low-intensity exercises for a more extended period to continue to lose weight or to even feel as though you are exerting yourself.

 As mentioned earlier, anaerobic exercise utilizes small, readily available ATP in the absence of oxygen.
 That’s why a 10-second all-out sprint can be so draining; we tap into our reserved ATP stores to fuel a maximal effort.

 Unlike aerobic exercise (which utilizes oxygen), our bodies need to use other chemical compounds in place of oxygen to keep our metabolisms running.

 Anaerobic workouts can better lead to fat loss when combined with aerobic activities.

 Benefits of Anaerobic Exercise